MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 ### API changes

 - PFMultiplayerGetErrorMessage's API signature has changed.
-Previously this function returned an `HRESULT` and used an output paramter to return the error message string.
+Previously this function returned an `HRESULT` and used an output parameter to return the error message string.
 Now the function returns the string directly.

 ### New features